-Relationship Counselling - Intrusive Feelings Underlie Problems in Relationships
+Vancouver Relationship Therapy - Intrusive Feelings Underlie Problems in Relationships

-In couples therapy (relationship therapy), I help partners understand how, although they trigger each other’s feelings resulting in conflict, they are not the cause of each other's feelings (see the article, Responsibility for Feelings).
+In couples therapy (relationship therapy), I help partners understand how, although they trigger each resulting in conflict, they are not the cause of each other's feelings (see the article).
 Rather than avoiding their intrusive feelings of fear, shame and emotional pain by blaming and trying to change the partner, I encourage them to take responsibility for their own emotions.
-This involves learning to bring our presence to our own feelings with a wise, compassionate attitude, and soothing our own feelings (see the article, Listening to Feelings from a Wise Perspective).
+This involves learning to bring our presence to our own feelings with a wise, compassionate attitude, and soothing our own feelings (see the article).
 This also involves learning to reveal our feelings responsibly to our partner and listening with compassion to our partner's disclosure of feelings.

-Marriage Counselling - Emotionally Focused Couples Therapy (EFT)
+Marriage Counselling Vancouver - Emotionally Focused Couples Therapy (EFT)